Tags

 • Item.

 When you have restricted display by record type, it will not show up in the dropdown but will display near the top of the page.
-To reset, either select "all" from the dropdown or click the blue "reset" button next to the Record Type message.
+To reset, either select "All" from the dropdown or click the blue "Reset results" button next to the Record Type message.

 Shows the browse tags page including search, tag info display, and tags.
 A red arrow points to a message stating "Record Type: Exhibit" next to the search bar

-In addition to the site-wide content search, you can search just tags using the "Search tags" field in the upper left of the browse tags page, near the left-hand navigation bar.
+In addition to the site-wide content search, you can search exclusively tags using the "Search tags" field in the upper left of the browse tags page, near the left-hand navigation bar.

 Closeup of the browse tags page, showing the page header.
 Immediately below it is an empty text field with a green Search tags button attached.
 A red arrow points to the text field.

 Enter your search terms in this box.
-Note that this is broad search is for tags containing the search term: a search for "century" will return both "19th century" and "twentieth century."
+This is a broad search for tags containing the search term: a search for "century" will return both "19th century people" and "twentieth century."

 Once your search is complete, the search box will appear empty.
 Your search term is displayed above the tag browse, to the right of the tag search.